BBN-Q/libx6/README.md

 4. Run ` .\wdreg_gui.exe -inf .\windrvr6.inf uninstall` (might be `IIWDrvr1190.inf`)
 5. Run ` .\wdreg_gui.exe -name kp_malibu uninstall` (may not be there)
 6. Run ` .\wdreg_gui.exe -name memdrv uninstall` (may not be there)
-7. Uninstall and remaining II Jungo drivers using Device Manager.
+7. Uninstall any remaining II Jungo drivers using Device Manager.
-8. Uses MSYS2 grep to find all files in `C:\Windows\INF` that contain 1303 and remove them.
+8. Use MSYS2 grep to find all files in `C:\Windows\INF` that contain 1303 and remove them.
-9. In the `C:\windows\system32\drivers` folder.
-Delete kp_malibu.sys, memdrv.sys, and windrvr6.sys
+9. In the `C:\windows\system32\drivers` folder, delete: kp_malibu.sys, memdrv.sys, and windrvr6.sys
-10. Delete `C:\Inovative` folder.
+10. Delete `C:\Innovative` folder.
 11. Restart

 ### Instructions